Last updated: 12:05 15th May 2020 – Check back for updates.

-Jonathan recommends Ocenaudio for Mac users (may not be multi-track).
+Jonathan recommends Ocenaudio which is cross-platform (may not be multi-track).

 Mixxx is a free software application that acts a lot like Myriad – it has a number of decks/carts that can be filled with carts and fired off at will.
 It can also record your microphone, and will ‘duck’ the background music as you speak over it.
 While it looks very different and is aimed a DJs, it can work well for Radio presenting.
 Here’s a useful introduction: Broadcast on your Radio with Mixxx

 Voicemeter Banana is a software mixing desk for your Windows computer.
 You can add lots of different sources, including Spotify, YouTube, and audio files, to the mixer and record them.
 You can also select different outputs if you so desire.